 If you decide to join an expedition late we are unable to provide you with the same level of staff support and introductions when you arrive in Toliara and at our site as you would otherwise receive on the scheduled dates.
 We will do our best to make your experience as smooth as possible but it is likely to be slightly more challenging so we advise you to stick to scheduled dates if possible.

 If you join late or leave an expedition early, you will be responsible for your transfer costs between Toliara and Andavadoaka.
 We can arrange a 4×4 vehicle with a driver for you, and the cost is approximately £200 each way, which can be shared with anyone else travelling at the same time.
 We do our best to coordinate journeys with other volunteers and staff to reduce the cost, but you should be prepared to pay the full amount if this is not possible.

 Expedition prices vary according to your current diving qualification and length of stay in Andavadoaka.
 Half of our volunteers have never dived before and our PADI dive courses represent excellent value for money.

 While at our base in Andavadoaka there will be little opportunity to spend money – one of the benefits of running such a remote site!
 We recommended budgeting around £50 per week for things like drinks, snacks and telephone/internet credit.
 The women’s association in the village also sells a variety of inexpensive gifts and souvenirs, including necklaces with marine life pendants fashioned out of local silver coins.
-There is no ATM (!) in the village of Andavadoaka so all spending money should be withdrawn in the city of Toliara at the beginning of the expedition.
+There is no ATM (!) in the village of Andavadoaka, where you will be staying for 6 weeks, so all spending money should be withdrawn prior to the beginning of the expedition.

 Sharing this post with your friends helps us to build our conservation impact.
 Thank you!